 As a puppy, the coat will be very soft, and it may be straight, or it may have a slight wave or curl to it.
 The coat will continue to grow for the rest of the dog's life and often becomes wavier as she grows, but almost never super curly.
 Usually very low or non-shedding.
 The coat will need to be clipped every few months and detangled or brushed every few days or when mats occur.

-Almost as soon as the puppy is born, his coat will have more wave to it than the other coats.
+Almost as soon as the puppy is born, her coat will have more wave to it than the other coats.
 As the puppy gets older, the coat will become even more curly.
-Almost always non-shedding.
+Always non-shedding.
 The coat will need to be brushed frequenly and clipped every few months or as desired by the owner.